 There’s a lot of advice about how to plan for “retirement,” but many people approaching age 65 don’t want the traditional retirement of their parents and grandparents.
-Instead of filling their days with golf, bridge, and daytime TV, people in their 50’s and early 60’s plan to continue working after they reach “retirement age.”
+Instead of filling their days with golf, bridge, and daytime TV, people in their fifties and early sixties plan to continue working after they reach “retirement age.”

 That might mean continuing in a current position, switching to a more rewarding career, volunteering, or taking a part-time job.
 Some people become consultants, while others start their own businesses after “retiring” from a full-time job.

 These up-and-coming retirees are the youngest of the Baby Boomers – the generation that brought us rock n’ roll, the Vietnam War protests, and the women’s movement.

 It’s not surprising that these Boomers are charting new territory in their retirement years as well.
 For them, retirement is a transition, not a permanent departure from full-time work.

 More Seniors are Choosing the Workforce

 This change in attitudes toward retirement isn’t just about the Baby Boomers’ rebellious streak.
 There are socio-economic factors at work too.

 First, people are living longer.
 Today’s 65-year-olds can expect to live about five years longer than their great-grandparents who turned 65 in 1940.

 That’s five more years of “retirement” to finance.
 In addition to ordinary living expenses, today’s retirees face skyrocketing health care and long-term care costs.